Entrepreneurship is the last refuge of the troublemaking individual.

 “I just want to let you know you could make a lot of money working with me and you wouldn’t actually need to work,” he said.
 He then lunged at me with his liver-lips, planted a disgusting wet one and grabbed for a handful of boob.

 Thank God I was thinking on my toes.
 I immediately screamed at him, “My boyfriend is a gun-toting hunter who rarely misses a shot.
-If you don’t start this car and take me back this instant, I swear, I’ll have him shoot you!”
+If you don’t start the car and take me back this instant, I swear, I’ll have him shoot you!”

 With that, the randy old goat started up the car and skidded off, gravel flying and the fear of being hunted and shot evident on his sagging mug.